Skip to main content

 There is no lifetime warranty on Teslas with the exception of Model X and Model S vehicles delivered before February 2020 with battery packs rated at 70 kWh or higher that have an unlimited mileage warranty condition on the battery.

-However, there are some third party companies that you can get an extended warranty through.
+If you aren’t eligible for Tesla’s ESA, there are some third party companies that you can get an extended warranty through.
 I recommend XCare if you’re interested.
-They are great at accommodating Teslas, whereas most third party warranties aren’t.

 Used Tesla Warranty